xhuanggit/bridge_torch/README.md

 ## Description

 Multiple hikers cross a series of narrow bridges at various speeds.
 Each bridge can only hold at most 2 hikers at one time.
-When 2 hikers cross the bridge together, they must move at the slower hiker's pace.
+When 2 hikers cross the bridge together, they must move at the slower hiker's speed.
 There is 1 torch that has to be used when crossing the bridge.

 More hikers can join the team at farther bridges.
 One needs to find the minimal total crossing time.

-The input is given in yaml file including hiker speeds and starting bridges and bridge lengths.
+The input is given in a yaml file including hiker speeds, starting bridges and bridge lengths.

 ## Strategy

 Since the torch needs to be used, when 2 hikers cross, 1 hiker has to come back to pass the torch.
 Consider a simple case with 4 hikers a, b, c and d crossing one bridge, where the hiker speeds are sorted in descending order.
 There are in general two ways to cross:

-Arrangement 1: ab, a, ac, a, ad; where hiker a always carries back the torch;
+Arrangement 1: ab, a, ac, a, ad; where hiker a always carries back the torch;\
 Total time: Forward: T(b)+T(c)+T(d), Backward: T(a)\*2;

-Arrangement 2: ab, a, cd, b, ab; where hikers a and b alternatively carry back the torch;
+Arrangement 2: ab, a, cd, b, ab; where hikers a and b alternatively carry back the torch;\
 Total time: Forward: T(b)\*2+T(d), Backward: T(a)+T(b);

 To compare the two ways of crossing is actually to compare T(a)+T(c) and T(b)\*2.